theodo-group/LLPhant/README.md

 ## Tools

-This feature is amazing and is available only for OpenAI.
+This feature is amazing and is available for OpenAI and (in next versions of LLPhant) Anthropic.

 OpenAI has refined its model to determine whether tools should be invoked.
 To utilize this, simply send a description of the available tools to OpenAI,